 Maximizing your medical practice’s goodwill

 The most valuable part of your practice is the potential for continuity of referrals and patronage; in essence, goodwill.
 It is the probability that said patronage will continue in the future as it has previously (and with it, the revenue stream the medical practice has sustained for years).
-There are many factors that comprise this “goodwill” that you have established for the years of operating the medical practice — from simple public awareness of your location and telephone number, to your own style and specialty of practice, to long-term employees that keep the operations and collections of the practice humming without glitches.
+Many factors comprise this “goodwill” that you have established for the years of operating the medical practice — from simple public awareness of your location and telephone number to your style and specialty of practice, to long-term employees that keep the operations and collections of the practice humming without glitches.

-So it goes that to insure maximum return for your dental or medical practice upon retirement or sale at any time, preserving the goodwill of the business is essential.
+So it goes that to ensure the maximum return for your dental or medical practice upon retirement or sale at any time, preserving the goodwill of the business is essential.
 Positive Google reviews, retaining long-term staffers, maintaining the schedule and availability constant from one year to the next.

 Increased Demands on Your Time is Not the Same as Increased Profitability

 No one needs to tell you that the healthcare profession isn’t as profitable as it once was, nor as simple to own a practice.
-Today, we all carry liability insurance, office policies, malpractice insurance, personal umbrella coverage and any number of other policies for protection against everything from employee heft to sexual harassment.
-So, when it comes to the value of your medical practice, it’s not how many days you work, how many patients you treat, or other statistic showing how busy you may be — it’s about gross revenues, profitability and sustainability after sale.
+Today, we all carry liability insurance, office policies, malpractice insurance, personal umbrella coverage, and any number of other policies for protection against everything from employee theft to sexual harassment.
+So, when it comes to the value of your medical practice, it’s not how many days you work, how many patients you treat, or other statistics showing how busy you may be — it’s about gross revenues, profitability, and sustainability after the sale.
 Bottom line: as you have been told by countless advisors, you need to focus on the business side of your business!

 Practice Trends Are Very Important

 When buying a medical or dental practice every buyer asks for three years of prior tax returns.
 So, even the most naïve of consultants and advisors will request this information, and their first review is to consider the running three-year revenue trend.
 Is income rising or dropping?